Institutional Diplomas (DE)

 1h2

-E3 Legislative and regulatory framework for APAS interventions in force.4
+E3 Current legislative and regulatory framework for APAS interventions.4

 E4 Planning and pedagogical and didactic implementation of the APAS intervention